ErpNetDocs/tech/advanced/document-amounts/amounts-calculation/percent-calculation.md

 You have only one additional amount - commission.
 Its definition has the following properties:

-- Default percent is 5%;
+- Default Percent is 5%;
-- Distribute by is 'Product Definition'.
+- Distribute By is 'Product Definition'.
 The weight of the specific product is 100%;
 - Base On Lines is True;
 - Add to customer is False;
 - Add to line is False;